davidkingsman/split-flap/README.md

 ##### final upload
 Now you only need to upload the sketch and you are done.
 Stick the ESP01 onto the first unit's PCB and navigate to the IP-adress the ESP01 is getting assigned from your router.

+##### common mistakes
+If the ESP is not talking to the units correctly, check the UNITSAMOUNT in the ESPMaster.ino.
+The amount of units connected has to match.